 - -Successful visit from OFSTED, September 2018, demonstrated 'strong practice and marked improvement in specific areas.
-This may indicate that the school has improved significantly overall.' - -Three year trend of improvement in SAT results. - -Much improved SATs results KS2 2018 with a combined expected of 85%. - -A successful KS1 moderation and an improved GLD for Early Years. - -Phonic check score continues to improve moving from 95% to 97%. - -All year groups have an improved combined percentage on meeting end of year expectations in reading, writing and maths. - -Supportive learning environment with use of effective learning walls. - In our last pupil survey (January 2018) 100% of children enjoyed school and 100% of children said that adults cared for them in our Academy. - -In our last parents survey (Jan 2018) 99% of parents strongly agreed that their children were happy at school and 94% of parents felt their children were making good progress. - -Good professional relationships between staff. - -Effective use of resources within a restricted financial period. - -Outstanding behaviour for learning. - -Good attendance of 96.9% for the Academy over 2017-18 against National 2016-17 of 95.3%. - -Attendance for Autumn Term 2018 was 97.7%.
-Despite a significant sickness bug, overall attendance by the end of the Spring Term was still 96.6%. - -Ongoing review of our creative curriculum, which strives to be relevant, aspirational, varied and engaging and so inspire children's love of learning.
+This may indicate that the school has improved significantly overall.' - -Three year trend of improvement in SAT results. - -Much improved SATs results KS2 2018 with a combined expected of 85%. - -A successful KS1 moderation and an improved GLD for Early Years. - -Phonic check score continues to improve moving from 95% to 97%. - -All year groups have an improved combined percentage on meeting end of year expectations in reading, writing and maths. - -Supportive learning environment with use of effective learning walls. - In a recent pupil survey (January 2018) 100% of children enjoyed school and 100% of children said that adults cared for them in our Academy. - -In our last parents survey (Jan 2018) 99% of parents strongly agreed that their children were happy at school and 94% of parents felt their children were making good progress. - -Good professional relationships between staff. - -Effective use of resources within a restricted financial period. - -Outstanding behaviour for learning. - -Good attendance of 96.9% for the Academy over 2017-18 against National 2016-17 of 95.3%. - -Attendance for Autumn Term 2018 was 97.7% - -Ongoing review of our creative curriculum, which strives to be relevant, aspirational, varied and engaging and so inspire children's love of learning.
 It continues to develop English skills and promotes key quality texts to support the progress in reading and writing.
 Learning Journals, Science and English book scrutiny celebrate the importance of writing across the different subjects.
 This was praised during our OFSTED visit.